 The apostle Paul also prays: “I am confident of this very thing, that He which has begun a good work in you will perform it until the day of Jesus Christ.”
 Philippians 1.6.

-This good sacred work continues since 1979 and will continue through God and his glory until the day of Jesus Christ.
+This good sacred work continues since 1979.
 Laborers have come and gone, will come and go.
 And the laborer will always lead in a selfless, courageous way and willingly the sacred mission to work for the harvest and the glorification of God and the clarity of our Holy Armenian Apostolic Church.

 The board of the Sisters of Sourp Hagop meets every Thursday morning from 11 am to 12 pm 30 to pray and reflect.
 This prayer meeting provides additional spiritual food to the women of Sourp Hagop community.
 The board of the sisters has its committee that organizes various events, pilgrimages and outings during the year.
 In addition, it provides financial help to needy Armenian families.